Bluewater Pathways Expedition 2026: Beneath the Surface of a Bluewater Corridor

 And every observation counts.

+Inspired to take part?
 You can find all of these brilliant citizen science projects in our free, open-access Ocean Citizen Science Directory — alongside many more that you can take part in yourself, whether you’re on the beach, inshore, or offshore.

 Follow along as we share the journey, the science, and what we’re learning along the way.